 Search your Identity and Access Management (IAM) policies for Gmail accounts (search for

 *@gmail.comentries).
 Revoke access to these accounts and provide affected users with managed user accounts as replacements.
 In order to minimize impact on users, make sure that these managed user accounts have the same or similar access to resources as previous Gmail accounts.

 If there are Gmail accounts that use a corporate email address as their alternate email address, sanitize these Gmail accounts.

 We recommend the following best practices when you are consolidating existing user accounts:

-- If you are migrating from an external email system to G Suite, remember that consumer accounts might use an email address that is also subject to migration.
+- If you are migrating from an external email system to Google Workspace, remember that consumer accounts might use an email address that is also subject to migration.
 To ensure that the owners of these consumer accounts continue to receive email, don't change DNS MX records until after you migrate all affected consumer accounts.

 - After you complete the consolidation, consider provisioning all users and limiting authentication by single sign-on to block new consumer account sign-ups.

 - Find out how to migrate consumer accounts and how to evict unwanted consumer accounts.

 - Learn how you can sanitize Gmail accounts.

 - See how to reconcile orphaned managed user accounts.